 So if you want to see a real woman, look at Christ in the relationship between the Second and the First of the Trinity.

 That may seem difficult.
 A great depth veils Their union, but God in His great kindness shows us glimpses.
 He sees our need to know ourselves through knowing Them.
 With marvelous benevolence to our poverty, God pulls back the curtain revealing choice moments of Their love.
 To name a few…

 The great Power of creation, the Word, got done the creation work of Elyon (the high and exalted One, a name for God).
 The Word made it work in real time (John 1:1-3).
 The mighty Executrix made streams flow and mountains rise.
 An irresistible Force birthing worlds of splendor, the Word expressed the Speaker’s map.

 And when all went awry in the crown of creation, the mighty Executrix powered and performed the rescue mission of Adonai, the ruler.
 The Great Help-Meet accomplished the plan of redemption for God.
 That is woman.

 Christ made Earth as a footstool for Elyon (Isaiah 66:1, Matthew 5:35, Acts 7:49), that is, a place to rest His feet.
 Giving this feminine rest was the Wisdom’s great delight (Proverbs 8:30-31).
 In all this, Christ promoted God at every turn, seeing supreme purpose in doing that (John 12:28, 17:1).
 In turn the First lifted Christ up (Philippians 2:9-10), which served, in the end to glorify the First (v11).

 If you want to see a real woman, look at Christ with the Christ’s One and Only.
-Femininity unleashed.
+From which what we know as Femininity has come, unleashed.

 Can you see Christ this way?